TaskWebhook

 When an HTTP request hits the webhook endpoint:

-- The runtime verifies the HMAC signature against the shared secret.
+- The runtime verifies the request against the shared secret using the configured auth profile (HMAC signature or shared token comparison).

 - The event ID is checked against the deduplication window.